notchhill/project-beanz-2.0/ProjectUpdate.md

 - Changed version control process, detailed in VersionControl.md, as well as testing process
 - Updated specifications.md to better reflect the information on the Miro flowchart
 - Removed makefile sections from specifications.md and design.md

+- ### CHANGES SINCE PHASE 3

+- Added a description of how the game's files will be organized in design.md
+- Detailed how the game will be compiled in design.md
+- Gave physical design of the makefile that will be used to compile our game